 Whichever type of puzzle you enjoy, Homeschool Holiday has assembled a puzzle variety pack you can use to help celebrate National Puzzle Day.
 This set promotes critical thinking , cognitive function, and problem-solving skills.
 It makes a wonderful addition to your Morning Work, Fun Friday or fast finishers routine.

-If you need just a little sampling to celebrate Puzzle Day – Members of the Curriculum Club can download our FREE – Try Before You Buy Sample Pack!
+If you need just a little sampling to celebrate Puzzle Day – download our FREE – Try Before You Buy Sample Pack!
 You will get 5 different activities for your learners.

-We hope you enjoy celebrating with us today and will consider subscribing to our website along the left menu so you won’t miss a post!
+We hope you enjoy celebrating with us today and will consider subscribing to our website so you won’t miss a post!

 Be sure to check out the other AWESOME Holidays by using our CALENDAR OF HOLIDAYS page!
 There is even a downloadable calendar for you with all available Homeschool Holiday Curriculum!